mrazomej/phd/src/chapter_01/section_03_information.md

 instead of looking at the distribution of individual letters, we look at pairs of letters, the distribution $P(x, y)$ over the paragraph is shown in [@Fig:ch1_fig08](C).
-Here we can see that just as the letters were not completely random, the letters' pairs are also not random.
-For example, if we take the first letter of the pair to be *t*, we see that it is more commonly followed by letter *h*.
-What this implies is that knowing that the first letter of the pair was *t* reduced our uncertainty of what character could come next.
+Here we can see that just as the letters were not completely random, the pairs of letters are also not random.
+For example, if we take the first letter of the pair to be *t*, we see that it is more commonly followed by the letter *h*.
+This implies that knowing that the first letter of the pair was *t* reduced our uncertainty of what character could come next.
 We would then say that knowing the first letter gave us *information* about the possible outcomes of the second letter.
-In the next section we will follow Shannon's original derivation to mathematically define both entropy and information.
+In the next section, we will follow Shannon's original derivation to define both entropy and information mathematically.

 ![**The statistical structure of the English language.** (A) Last paragraph of *On the Origin of Species* by Charles Darwin.
 This serves as a rather nice not-random text example.
-(B) Marginal distribution $P(x)$ of all 23 letters and the space.
+(B) Marginal distribution $P(x)$ of all 23 letters and space.
 The size of the squares is proportional to how often each letter appears in the paragraph.
 (C) Joint distribution of pairs of characters $P(x, y)$.
 All pairs of characters in (A) were counted to build this histogram.
 The x-axis shows the first letter while the y-axis shows the second.
 For simplicity in (B) and (C) all punctuation was ignored.](ch1_fig08){#fig:ch1_fig08 short-caption="The statistical structure of the English language"}

 ### Choice, Uncertainty, and Entropy

-So far our discussion about what entropy and information mean has been vague and not rigorous.
-In order to derive a formula to quantify these concepts we need to get more mathematical.
+So far, our discussion about what entropy and information mean has been vague and not rigorous.
+To derive a formula to quantify these concepts, we need to get more mathematical.
 Let us assume that an information source (See [@Fig:ch1_fig07](A)) produces elements of a message following a distribution
 $\mathbf{p} = \{p_1, p_2, \ldots, p_n \}$, where each $p_i$ is the probability
 of the $i^{\text{th}}$ element.
-These elements could be letters, words, sentences, concentrations of a small molecule, etc. of which we have $n$ possibilities.
-What we are looking for is a metric $H(\mathbf{p})$ that quantifies how much "choice" is involved in the selection of each of the elements of the message.
+These elements could be letters, words, sentences, concentrations of a small molecule, etc., of which we have $n$ possibilities.
+What we are looking for is a metric $H(\mathbf{p})$ that quantifies how much "choice" is involved in the selection of each element of the message.
 In other words, how uncertain we are about the message that the information source will produce?
-We demand of our desired quantity
-$H(\mathbf{p})$ that it satisfies three reasonable conditions [@Shannon1948]:
+We demand our desired quantity $H(\mathbf{p})$ to satisfy three reasonable conditions [@Shannon1948]:

 1. $H$ should be continuous in the $p_i$s.
 Different information sources might have slightly different distributions $\mathbf{p}$, nevertheless $H$ should still apply to all possible information sources.

 2. If all of the elements of the distribution are equally likely, i.e. $p_i = 1/n$, then $H$ should be a monotonic increasing function of $n$.
-What this means is that the more options to chose from, the more uncertain we are about the possible outcome.
+This means that the more options to choose from, the more uncertain we are about the possible outcome.
 For example, we are more uncertain about the outcome of a fair 6-sided die than of a fair coin just because of the number of possible outcomes from each of these "information sources."

-3. If the act of choosing one of the possible $n$ elements of our information source can be break down into two successive choices, the original $H$ should be the weighted sum of the individual $H$s.
-What thi means is illustrated in [@Fig:ch1_fig09](A)where we imagine having an information source with only
-   $n=3$ choices, each with probabilities $\mathbf{p} = \{ 1/2, 1/3, 1/6\}$,
-   which gives $H(1/2, 1/3, 1/6)$ for the left case.
+3. If the act of choosing one of the possible $n$ elements of our information source can be broken down into two successive choices, the original $H$ should be the weighted sum of the individual $H$s.
+What this means is illustrated in [@Fig:ch1_fig09](A)where we imagine having an information source with only $n=3$ choices, each with probabilities $\mathbf{p} = \{ 1/2, 1/3, 1/6\}$, which gives $H(1/2, 1/3, 1/6)$ for the left case.
 For the right case we imagine first choosing between the upper and the lower path, and then, if the lower path is chosen, a second choice is made.
 This property then demands that
    $$
     \overbrace{H(1/2, 1/3, 1/6)}^{\text{single choice}} =
     \overbrace{H(1/2, 1/2)}^{\text{first choice}} +